mraiser/flow/README.md

     sudo cp target/release/flow /usr/bin/flow
     sudo cp target/release/flowb /usr/bin/flowb

-NOTE: Note if you add custom Rust to your Flow code, you will need to rebuild the flow binary.
+NOTE: If you add custom Rust to your Flow code, you will need to rebuild the flow binary.
 If you create symbolic links to the binaries in target/release/ instead of copying them, you won't have to copy them again after rebuilding.